ArthurKa/decline-word/README.md

 | 4th       | false    | `'s'`             | word ending for **2 items**                                     |
 | 5th       | false    | `<4th parameter>` | word ending for **5 items**                                     |

-This difference makes more convenience for using with English words.
+This difference makes more convenience for using English words.

+Note: `decline-word` declines English words incorrect according to language rules.
+Just because of `if not equal to one` is very simple check algorithm (and I'm too lazy to change already made one) this package declines them according to Russian/Ukrainian language rules.
+Do not use `decline-word` for English language if you want to decline words correctly.

 ```ts
 import declineWord from 'decline-word';